LibCity/Bigscity-LibCity-Docs/source/user_guide/data/atomic_files.md

 **The format of `.geo`, `.usr`, `.rel`, `.dyna`, and `.ext` is similar to the `csv` file, which consists of multiple columns of data.**

+If any of the ids are remapped during processing into an atomic file, **we recommend numbering from 0**!

+**WARNING**: For all datasets of tasks related to traffic state prediction, please **ensure that the order of the `geo_id` in the geo file is the same as the order of the `entity_id` in the dyna file**.
+Of course this is not necessary for the atomic file storage format, but **the atomic file is read in our code by default in this order**.
+In particular, the grid data need to traverse the grid in the order of row then column, the OD data need to traverse the data in the order of origin then destination, and the OD data of the grid traverse in the order of origin row, origin column, destination row, destination column.

 ## Geo Table

 An element in the Geo table consists of the following four parts: